 - Get out of the office at lunch.
 Eat on an outdoor patio, take a walk to park, or run errands on foot.

-I have read articles and blog posts aimed at helping people add variety to their “boring” homemade lunches.
+I have read several articles and blog posts aimed at helping people add variety to their “boring” homemade lunches.
 Interestingly, some health experts say simplifying meal choices and even eating the same thing for one meal every day may help people eat healthier.
-This approach streamlines the process of preparing a take-to-work lunch.
+This would certainly streamline the process of preparing your take-to-work lunch.

 - Centers for Disease Control and Prevention – Adult Obesity Facts